Map preview

 High

-Wood frame construction is strongly supported by the MLS pattern, with 14 of 20 recent listings coded WOOFRA.
-The public remarks do not explicitly use the phrase, but the consistency across many listings suggests this is a reliable building-level feature rather than a one-off copy-paste error.
+Wood frame construction is strongly supported by the MLS data: 16 of 20 recent listings are coded WOOFRA.
+The public remarks do not explicitly mention wood frame construction, but the consistency across many listings suggests this is a stable building feature rather than a one-off agent entry.

 Above Ground